relaycc/relay/.github/ISSUE_TEMPLATE/technical-debt.md

 # Project Managers Fill This Out

-**Background Information**
+**Proposal**
-Once we've decided to implement this feature, please include all relevant background information.
+Once we've decided to implement this solution, please include all relevant background information.
 This should include any documents that have been created, references to critical discussions, or summaries of key details that have been decided on.

 **Technical Specification**
 Once a technical specification has been written down, include a link to it here.
 Also include notes about the status of the technical spec here.